Oscarlight/emailant/README.md

 7. Run the code

+	* in sendEmail.py: go to line 43, insert the name of your execel file.

 	In step 3, most likely, you download to Downloads folder (again, I am assuming you are using a Mac).
 In the terminal, type:

 	```